 Few things in life are free, but a Google-my-business listing is.
 It can be one hell of a performance booster for your local SEO rankings.
 Appearing on search engines' results pages is key to driving organic traffic and customers to your business.
 If you have a local business with a physical address, you’ll want to make sure that your website appears and gets found on Google Maps as well as local search results.
-This is a powerful and quick easy win that is completely free for businesses like yours to use.
+This is a powerful and quick easy win that is completely free for businesses like yours to use and will often appear above other organic listing and even Google Ads.

 Your customers might be on the map itself or they could simply be asking Google a location related question.
 The following guide explains how to add your business to Google’s free local business listings.
 This will ensure you appear both on Google maps and on local SERP (search engine results page).